 It can be used in a lot of situations when SHTF, during prolonged periods of time, or during short-term events.

-How can you use the Gray Man concept for your home so it is less likely to be targeted?
+Can you use the Gray Man concept for your home so it’s less likely to be targeted?

 In other words, yes, if your home is less protected then it is easier to get inside, but in terms of SHTF the more your home looks like a place with valuable things inside, the higher chances are for being attacked.

 Remember it is a time without (at least without proper working) law and police force.
 That means there are no police coming to help after a few shots.
 There is only you and the attacker.